SEND Information Report (Click here to download a copy – October 2018)

 Teaching assistants frequently support the understanding of students by providing additional visual prompts, objects of reference and further descriptions to ensure understanding.

 We also have a flexible team of Teaching Assistants who support students to take part in additional

+EHCP reviews take place at least once each academic year, with additional interim reviews held if required.
 Each year group has a designated parents’ evening and all teachers are available to discuss progress in specific subjects.
 Members of the SEND team are also present to discuss more holistic needs.